tailscale/tailscale/api.md

 #### `POST /api/v2/tailnet/:tailnet/acl` - set ACL for a tailnet

-Sets the ACL for the given tailnet.
+Sets the ACL for the given domain.
 HuJSON and JSON are both accepted inputs.
 An `If-Match` header can be set to avoid missed updates.

-Returns error for invalid ACLs.
-Returns error if using an `If-Match` header and the ETag does not match.
+Returns the updated ACL in JSON or HuJSON according to the `Accept` header on success.
+Otherwise, errors are returned for incorrectly defined ACLs, ACLs with failing tests on attempted updates, and mismatched `If-Match` header and ETag.

 ##### Parameters